Lost-Empire-Entertainment/Elypso-engine/README.md

 - GLTF (supports static models, animation, and moving scenes)
 - Dear ImGUI (bloat-free graphical user interface library for C++.
 It outputs optimized vertex buffers that you can render anytime in your 3D-pipeline-enabled applications)
 - NSIS (windows installer generator)

+How to set up the project source locally:
+- You must use Windows (the project was made on windows and is untested on other platforms)
+- You are recommended to use visual studio (Visual studio code might work too but it is untested)
+- You must download cmake, cpack and nsis (setup tutorial coming soon)
+- The rest of the library requirements are updated as the project development continues